Initial reports say 8 people involved in plane crash above Lake Coeur d’Alene. Two confirmed dead

 “It was a cracking nose – a loud crack," said Grant Marchant, who witnessed the crash.

-Marchant then saw what appeared to be one of the planes falling out of the sky, he said.
+Marchant said he then saw what appeared to be one of the planes falling out of the sky.

 RELATED: 'Big eruption of flames': Witnesses describe planes colliding, crashing into Lake Coeur d'Alene